FraunhoferISST/DataspaceConnector/docs/pages/deployment/configuration.md

 Check if your system is running behind a proxy.
 If this is the case, specify the `ids:proxyURI` and change `ids:noProxy` if necessary.
 Otherwise, delete the key `ids:connectorProxy` and its values.

+---

+**Note**: If you want to connect to a running connector or any other system running at `https://`, keep in mind that you need to add the keystore to your truststore.
+Otherwise, the communication will fail.
+With the provided truststore, the Dataspace Connector accepts its own localhost certificate, public certificates, and any IDS keystore that was provided by the Fraunhofer AISEC.

+---

 A full configuration example may look like this:
 ```json
 {